almogzur/TravelGames.club/toto.md

 * add project alieas

 * reviews
-   add new componenet to ovraly the imge on the 90% screen onclick e add new fev icon to push to user data add serch bar √ fix serch css mobile and desk
+   add serch bar √
-   fix side bar icon on mobile make id null when the hook return true
+   fix side bar icon on mobile make id null when the hook return true √ add new componenet to ovraly the imge on the 90% screen onclick e add new fev icon to push to user data fix serch css mobile and desk

 * profile
    side bar css on mobile
    fix side bar icon on mobile make id null when the hook return true